mohd-meraj-khan/TSA/slides.md

 ---

-## Scattering of EM Waves in Climate Studies
+## Scattering of EM waves in climate studies

 <!-- <div v-click="1" class="text-center mt-5">
 Scattering of electromagnetic waves in nature